Configuring the issue view

 - In the upper-right corner of the screen, select Administration > Projects.

 - Select the project where you’re customizing the view of issues.

-- Select Screens (in the left-side panel).
+- Select Screens.
 Here you’ll find the screen schemes for each issue type you have in the project.